Watch Friday nights at 7:30 p.m. on AETN (Repeats Sundays at 10:00 a.m.)

-"Arkansas Week" airs Fridays at 8 p.m.
-Each week, a dedicated, distinguished group of Arkansas journalists and political scientists discuss issues in the news, in addition newsmakers from across the state are featured.
+"Arkansas Week" highlights a dedicated, distinguished group of Arkansas journalists and political scientists who discuss issues in the news.

 "Arkansas Week" is hosted by Steve Barnes.
 Barnes has been on the air in the Natural State since 1968 when he started as a copy boy on weekends at KTHV-TV Channel 11 in Little Rock.
 His adept hand at leading journalists and others in a discussion of current events complements his encyclopedic knowledge of the state, its players and its past.
 Barnes has not only become one of the most recognizable and respected people within Arkansas, but has connected with a national audience through work published in the New York Times, fed to the Reuters news service and shown on networks ABC, CBS, NBC, CNN and PBS.
 He has been a recipient of the University of Arkansas' journalist of the year award, as well as receiving first prize for television documentary awarded by the Society of Professional Journalists.

 AETN welcomes viewers to submit suggestions for discussion topics through e-mail, Facebook, and Twitter.